Important Notice – Visa Application Form Is Online At Nigeria Immigration Site

 Handling time for visa application

-The visa section of the embassy handles visa applications only on Mondays, Tuesdays and Thursdays.
-Submission of applications is on Mondays to Fridays.
+The visa section of the embassy handles visa applications only on Mondays, Tuesdays, and Thursdays.
+The submission of applications is on Mondays to Fridays.
 The collection of all processed visas and other documents is between 15:30 and 16:00 with the exception of Nigerian and Swedish public holidays.
 The visa application handling time is four (4) working days.